Studies on Carrollian Quantum Field Theories: Introduction

 From field theory point of view, \emph{ultra-locality} appears in the expression for correlation function via the delta function between two spatially separated points.
 This feature was first pointed out by Klauder\cite{Klauder:2000ud} in the context of field theories devoid of spatial gradient prior to the introduction of the Carrollian limit \cite{SenGupta:1966qer,Levy1965}.
 These field theories were later identified as the electric sector of Carrollian field theories\cite{Henneaux:2021yzg}.
 However there exist family of Carrollian field theories admitting spatial gradient.
 Such field theories are often called magnetic Carrollian field theories (for example \cite{Banerjee:2020qjj,Chen:2023pqf,Campoleoni:2022ebj,Perez:2021abf,Perez:2022jpr}).
 The nomenclature, electric and magnetic, is inspired by Galilean field theories (where $c\to\infty$) e.g \cite{Baiguera:2023fus,LeBellac:1973unm,Banerjee:2022uqj,Sharma:2023chs} and depends on how the fields under consideration are scaled.
 The nomenclature can also be understood through how a Carrollian theory is constructed from a parent Lorentzian theory\cite{Chen:2023pqf} (a brief discussion is given in appendix \ref{section:cfromb}).
-In this work we shall focus on the electric sector of Carrollian field theories only.
+In this work we shall focus on the electric sector of Carrollian field theories only because the electric sector is naturally suited for holographic setup (see for example \cite{Donnay:2022aba,alday2024carrollian}).
 For more information about the magnetic sector, we request the reader to the previously mentioned literature and the references within it. \\[3pt]